billsix/programmingFromTheGroundUp/docs/source/optimization.rst

 global optimizations.
-Local optimizations consist of optimizations that are either hardware specific - such as the fastest way to perform a given computation - or program-specific - such as making a specific piece of code perform the best for the most often-occuring case.
+Local optimizations consist of optimizations that are either hardware specific - such as the fastest way to perform a given computation - or program-specific - such as making a specific piece of code perform the best for the most often-occurring case.
 Global optimization consist of optimizations which are structural.
 For example, if you were trying to find the best way for three people in different cities to meet in St. Louis, a local optimization would be finding a